 If sunshine was ever captured in cake form, it would be this gloriously sunny and beautifully tart Lemon Ricotta Cake!
-Lots of juicy lemon flavour offset by salty, creamy ricotta in a golden but oh so soft crumb that is literally to die for.
+Lots of juicy lemon flavour offset by salty, creamy ricotta in a golden soft crumb that is literally to die for.
 This very good Lemon Ricotta Cake is bout to become a regular in your baking schedule.

 All The Lemons Packed In One Glorious Cake

 We have lemon trees.
 Lots of them.
 Amazingly, they all fruit at different times of the year.
-Like bright yellow Christmas baubles coming to life in different corners of our garden, these lemons are destined for bright yellow cakes.
+Like bright yellow Christmas baubles coming to life in different corners of our garden, these lemons are destined for delicious lemon cakes.
 Cakes that always make me long for an adventure overseas, exploring the coast of Italy and loading up on more lemons for cakes and desserts and cocktails.
 Cakes like this very good Lemon Ricotta Cake.

 I have baked this cake with yuzu lemons, lemonade lemons, Meyer lemons, Eureka lemons and Lisbon lemons.
 The Meyer and Eureka lemons are my favourites for this cake.
 This Lemon Ricotta Cake has to be hands down one of the most delightful cake recipes on the blog.
 I have baked it dozens of times over the past decade and it has blossomed from a sweet, dense almost dessert-like cake to pure warmth and sunshine.

 Over the years, the lemon flavour has been amped up quite a lot in the form of copious amounts of zest and juice.
 The right amount of sugar, good fruity olive oil and the best creamy, salty ricotta barely swirled through the batter creates a heavenly crumb, akin to a butter cake.
 Golden and crisp on the outside, light and moist on the inside.
 A smaller seven-inch cake pan results in a taller cake that is instantly more special.